-Our Company extends its training programs to our contractors and service station operators to ensure that we collectively adapt to the evolving landscape in the global space.
+Our Company extends its training programs to its contractors and service station operators to ensure that all parties collectively adapt to the evolving landscape in the global space.
 The training program covers diverse topics including human rights, sustainability, ethics, integrity, and safety.
-By imparting knowledge and best practices in these critical domains, we empower our partners to align their operations with our shared values, and meet the evolving challenges of our globalized world.
+By imparting all parties and best practices in these critical domains, we empower our partners to align their operations with our shared values, and meet the evolving challenges of the globalized world.